What are the major skills gaps in the AHT sectors and how could that impact on sector growth and wider social and culture outcomes?

 Why might this be relevant?

-The project aims to predict skills and behaviours required to boost productivity and social inclusive growth, which is relevant to understanding skills gaps, but does not specifically address the AHT sectors or the impact on sector growth and wider social and cultural outcomes.
+The project aims to predict skills required for productivity but does not directly address the impact on sector growth and wider social and cultural outcomes.

 • MEGASKILLS [MEthodology of Psycho-pedagogical, Big Data and Commercial Video GAmes procedures for the European SKILLS Agenda Implementation]